Analytic Model for Scattered Ly$\boldsymbol{\alpha}$ Emission in the Post-reionization Intergalactic Medium: Acknowledgment

 \section{Acknowledgment}

-HP thanks Kentaro Nagamine for his helpful comments.
+Authors thank the referee, Z. Zheng, for his constructive comments that significantly improved this manuscript.
+HP thanks K. Nagamine for his helpful comments.
 HP was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan and JSPS KAKENHI Grant Number 19K23455.
 HP was supported in part by NSF grant PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Numerical simulations for this work were performed on the idark computing cluster of the Kavli Institute for Physics and Mathematics of the Universe, the University of Tokyo.
 CB was supported by the JSPS as International Research Fellow during this project.
 HY was supported by MEXT/JSPS KAKENHI grant number 21H04489, JST FOREST Program grant number JP-MJFR202Z, and Strategic Professional Development Program for Young Researchers, TRiSTAR fellow.